gcrth/gcrth.github.io/_posts/2020-10-16-Question about R.markdown

 I wonder what it is the difference between all these four different way.
 I could not get much information from the document.

+### Answer

+The type system in R is not good designed, and the diffference between these is not that clear.
+Generally the class is a tag given by the user, and mode is how the system treat this data.

 ## Class of Vector

 The class of vector, ie `class(1:6)`, behaves a little different from the class of other objects including matrix, array, list, data.frame.
 The class of vector would be the type of the element inside, but the class of other compound objects (container) would be the type of the container.
 We could found this with the following code.